What scrubs style is best for your body type?

 Body Type 4

-For you male nurses, be sure you feel comfortable in your scrubs.
+For you guys, be sure you feel comfortable in your scrubs.
 Don’t wear anything, top or bottom, that’s too tight.
 If you’re not at your ideal weight, don’t let the size number influence you.
 Buy scrubs in a size that fits well.
 No one is looking at the tag.